-Across the wider communities and groups who directly or indirectly support tenants across Northampton, we have provided 28 Communities Fund grants, for a total of £6,000 estimated to support 840 people.
+Across the wider communities and groups who directly or indirectly support tenants across Northampton, we have provided 30 Communities Fund grants, estimated to support 900 people.
 These funds have allowed a multitude of support: from day trips and the late Queen's jubilee celebrations, to supporting litter picking, art, crafts, drumming and folk-dance opportunities.